hustcer/milestone-action/README.md

 ## Features

 - Add milestone to merged PRs automatically.

-## Planed Features

-- [ ] Add milestone to closed issues that have a merged fix PR
+- Add milestone to closed issues that have a merged PR fix
-- [ ] Create milestone by title, description and due date
+- Create milestone by title, description and due date
-- [ ] Close milestone by title or milestone number
+- Close milestone by title or milestone number

 ## Usage